-For Proposal 1, the four nominees for director with the most votes are elected, subject to the following guidelines adopted by the Board.
+For Proposal 1, the two nominees for director with the most votes are elected, subject to the following guidelines adopted by the Board.
 Wabtec's Corporate Governance Guidelines require that any nominee for director in an uncontested election who receives a greater number of votes "withheld" from his or her election than votes "for" such election must promptly tender an offer of resignation for consideration by the Board.
-The Nominating and Corporate Governance Committee will evaluate the director's offer of resignation and recommend to the Board whether to accept or reject the offer of resignation of the stockholder vote at the stockholder meeting at which the election of directors was held.
+The Nominating and Corporate Governance Committee will evaluate the director's offer of resignation and recommend to the Board whether to accept or reject the offer of resignation.
+The Board will act to accept or reject the offer within 90 days following certification of the stockholder vote at the stockholder meeting at which the election of directors was held.
 The Company will publicly disclose the Board's decision and the reasons behind the decision.
-A director who offers his or her resignation regarding it.
+A director who offers his or her resignation pursuant to these guidelines will not participate in a committee or Board decision regarding it.

-The approval of each of Proposals 2, 3, 4, 5 and 6 requires a favorable vote of a majority of the shares present and entitled to vote on the applicable matter.
+The approval of each of Proposals 2, 3 and 4 requires a favorable vote of a majority of the shares present and entitled to vote on the applicable matter.
 An abstention will have the same effect as a vote against each applicable proposal.
-Broker non-votes with respect to Proposals 2, 3, 4, 5 and 6 will have no effect on the outcome of the vote with respect to that proposal.
+Broker non-votes with respect to Proposals 2 and 3 will have no effect on the outcome of the vote with respect to that proposal.